 "When we look at what has the strongest statistical relationship to overall evaluation of your life, the first one is your career well-being, or the mission, purpose and meaning of what you're doing when you wake up each day."

-We will also need to work out how we are going to gather evidence that can point to the completion of these criteria.
-These processes should be established from the start and should involve, as best as possible under the circumstances, the involvement of an objective third party who can give you an honest and clear answer as to what you are looking for.
-It is too easy for us either to see everything as rosy or everything a back, depending on our mood and personality.
+You will also need to determine the methods you will use to collect information about your process and your accomplishments, as well as the people who you will use to provide you advice and support.
+If you create these methods from the beginning, you will have the best chance to build rapport with a peer who will give you a frank assessment of how well you are making progress towards your goals.
+We all need this type of advice.
+It’s too easy for us either to see everything as rosy or everything as black, depending on our mood and personality.
 In the same way, we need to find a way to allow ourselves to step back from the immediate everyday pressures of getting the work done and look at the whole picture of what is being done and how well it is being done.
-This requires both mental preparation and sometimes physical distance from the site of the work to allow the necessary distance to form a solid judgment.
+This requires mental preparation and sometimes also physical distance from the site of your work to allow you to step back to form a solid judgment.